wumm-project/wumm-project.github.io/Texts.md

 # Different Texts

-This is an experimental collection of texts that are hardly available otherwise.
+This is an experimental collection of texts that are hardly available otherwise or we compiled translations.
 May be removed in a later version.

 * Tobias Bayer (2019): Ausarbeitung einer potenziellen Methodenintegration aus der TRIZ Lehre in den Design Thinking Prozess.
 (Elaboration of a potential